Donate

 Change is possible

-We believe that the more businesses that stand up for responsible tax conduct, the more likely legislators are to create better laws, and regulators are more likely to implement those laws robustly.
+We believe the more businesses that stand up for responsible tax conduct, the more likely legislators are to create better laws, and the more likely regulators are to implement those laws robustly.

 Since the founding of the Fair Tax Foundation:

-– The UK’s headline rate of corporation tax has increased from 19% to 25%, which is higher than in any Scandinavian country.
-Over the past decade, corporation tax contributions have risen from £41bn to £103bn per year, with the closure of a portion of tax avoidance loopholes a major contributing factor.*
+• There has been a shift in mainstream political thinking in the UK, with the previous drive to have one of the lowest rates of corporate tax among major economies replaced by a welcome increase in the headline rate from 19% to 25% in 2023.
+The UK now has a higher rate of corporate tax than any Scandinavian country.
+Over the past decade, corporate tax contributions have risen from £41bn to £103bn per year, with the closure of a portion of tax avoidance loopholes a major contributing factor.**

-– A small, but increasing number of investors are waking up to the fact that companies’ ‘tax conduct’ should guide their investments, with the likes of Nest – the UK’s auto enrolment pension scheme – even advocating for investees to pursue Fair Tax Mark certification.
+• A small, but increasing number of investors are waking up to the fact that companies’ ‘tax conduct’ should guide their investments, with the likes of Nest – the UK’s auto enrolment pension scheme – even advocating for investees to pursue Fair Tax Mark certification.
+The Dutch Association of Investors for Sustainable Development recently adopted our KPIs of responsible corporate tax conduct – and their green and red flags.

 Responsible businesses are proud to pay their fair share of tax and care about what they receive in return.
 Fair Tax Mark businesses are showing what is possible, leading the way and helping end the global race to the bottom on tax.